Celtic Cousins Tour of Cymru (Wales), Devon & Cornwall Hosted by Tom Comerford

 Day 7: October 15th - West Cornwall Wonders

-Our final stop of the day is to taste a Cornish Cream Tea at a traditional Cornish tearoom for scones, clotted cream, jam, and tea.
+Our final stop of the day is to taste a our second Cream Tea at a traditional Cornish tearoom wtih scones, clotted cream, jam, and tea.
 Remember it’s jam first, then cream in Cornwall!

 Overnight in Cornwall in 4-star city hotel – Dinner on own